-The Bank's allowance for loan losses (ALL) was \$59,410 thousand as of December 31, 2023.
+The Bank's allowance for loan losses (ALL) was \$78,158 thousand as at December 31, 2024.
 The Bank applies a three-stage approach to measure the ALL, using an expected credit loss (ECL) methodology.
-The ECL methodology uses complex models that incorporate inputs and assumptions that involve significant judgment, to determine the collective ALL and the individual ALL.
+The ECL methodology uses complex models that incorporate inputs and assumptions that involve significant iudament, to determine the collective ALL and the individual ALL.

 The collective ALL is determined based on the Bank's assessment of the probability of default (PD), the loss given default (LGD) and the exposure at default (EAD) associated with the financial assets.
-The collective ALL considers the customer's credit risk rating and the country risk rating, which considers macroeconomic scenarios. historical loss rates and other assumptions.
-When the Bank determines that there has been a significant increase in credit risk (SICR) since initial recognition or when the financial asset is in default, lifetime ECL is recorded; otherwise, a 12-month ECL is recorded.
+The collective ALL considers the customer's credit risk rating and the country risk rating, which considers macroeconomic scenarios, historical loss rates and other assumptions.
+When the Bank determines that there has been a significant increase in credit risk (SICR) since initial recognition or when the financial asset is in default. lifetime ECL is recorded; otherwise, a 12-month ECL is recorded.
 When the financial asset is in default, the Bank determines the ECL individually, considering the expected cash flows, the discount rates and the related collateral valuation.